Friday, 6 January 2017

 squeeze my knees to make me laugh every time he visited.
 It would really hurt and I could never wriggle away from him, but he made me laugh so much and he was always extremely polite to the women of the house.

 But, aside from modernising our houses, things haven’t changed a great deal in some areas of Birmingham.
 I grew up on an estate in Birmingham not far from where Curly and Sam lived.
 It could be a violent place but the locals valued strong generational links forged between large, influential families that looked out for each other.
-Loyalty and family names still carry a great deal of weight around here.
-And seeing how closely I physically resemble James and hearing how similar our characters are (even down to our piano playing!), I felt the weight of succession at a very early age.
-I’ve worked in funeral parlours and mental asylums, swanned around masonic halls in ballgowns, pulled friends from burning cars and broken up mass gang street fights, sat in the finest restaurants drinking champagne and listening to experts lecture on the latest developments in bio weaponry, held the keys to churches and gin bars, dated secret agents and had partners bring undercover police along to romantic nights out in case I wasn’t the friendly gal I promised to be.
-My history is both blessing and curse.
-One day I might be inclined to write about it all, maybe when I've finished living it all...
+Loyalty and family names still carry a great deal of weight around here and your reputation follows you around.
+I’ve worked in funeral parlours and mental asylums, swanned around masonic halls in ballgowns, listened to security experts lecture me on the latest developments in bio weaponry, held the keys to churches and gin bars, dated spies and had partners bring undercover police along to romantic nights out in case I wasn’t the friendly gal I promised to be.
+Sometimes your history can be both a blessing and a curse.
+One day I might be inclined to write about it all, maybe when I've finished living it...

 But the greatest accomplishment of Peaky Blinders is that it portrays the central characters as both hero and villain thereby giving the viewer the uneasy experience of both fearing and admiring them, which was the exact same uncomfortable feeling that I grappled with upon learning about my family connections with the blinders as a child.
 James’s working cap gave me more than a few nightmares as a child, but there are aspects of his personality and values that I admire and I see within myself these days.
 Perhaps the fondness that I have for James, Sam and their friends is borne out of a realisation that although they were violent men who sailed on the wrong side of the law, they also had strong family values, they were loyal to those who were loyal to them and they would protect their friends and loved ones at all costs – all values that our modern-day society would do well to aspire to.